OfficeDev/Project-REST-Basic-Operations/README.md

 * [UpdateProjectCustomFields](/updateprojectcustomfieldvalues.ps1)

 ##How the sample affects your tenant data
-This sample runs ReST API methods that create, read, update, or delete data.
+This sample runs REST API methods that create, read, update, or delete data.
 When running commands that delete or edit data, the sample creates sample data.
 The sample data is created or edited so that your actual tenant data is unaffected.

 ## Questions and comments